teresabowe/fish-shuffle-game/README.md

 # Sea Animal Shuffle

-The Sea Animal Shuffle game intends to help users develop their logical thinking skills.
-The site is targeted at children from 5+ years of age up to adults.
-The user is presented with four sea animal images.
-The user needs to find the correct sequence of the images.
-The sequence has already been decided by a random computer shuffle of the images.
+The Sea Animal Shuffle game site intends to help users develop their logical thinking skills.
+It is targeted at children from 5+ years of age up to adults.
+The user must find the correct sequence for the four images presented.
+The correct sequence has already been chosen by a random computer shuffle.

 ![Responsive Mockup](/docs/am-i-responsive.png)